1910–11 Celtic F.C. season

-The 1910–11 Scottish football season was Celtic's 23rd season of competitive football, in which they competed in the Scottish First Division.
-The Glasgow club had a disappointing League campaign as, after winning six championships in a row, they would only manage to end up 5th, 11 points behind champions Rangers.
+The 1910–11 Scottish football season, was Celtic's 23rd season of competitive football, in which they competed in the Scottish First Division.
+The Glasgow club had a disappointing League campaign as after winning six championships in a row, they would only manage to end up 5th, 11 points behind champions Rangers.

-Celtic did, however, win the Scottish Cup for the 7th time, their 17th major domestic trophy ever, as they defeated Hamilton Academical 2-0 in a replay on 15 April 1911, a week after the originally scheduled final had ended in a 0-0 draw.
+Celtic did, however, win the Scottish Cup for the 7th time, the 17th major domestic trophy ever in the club, as they defeated Hamilton Academical 2–0 in a replay on 15 April 1911, about a week after the originally scheduled final had ended in a 0–0 draw.